choccccy/exegesis-site/src/content/reference/Antikythera.md

-# Antikythera Navigator
+# Antikythera
+Named for the location of the oldest known (mechanical) computer it/its

 ## Body
-Nysa's Wake
+Nysa's Wake; inhabits onboard navigation, sensors, environmental controls, simple frames, infrastructure, everything.

 ## Personality
-The overseeing AI handling navigation and ship functions, reduced to a bare minimum of functionality by the Slumbering Empyrean

-The Antikythera augments Nysa's Wake with a mind both omnipresent and measured.
-It is calm, technical, and focused on safety, rarely using surplus words but always watching.
-Its understated, algorithmic presence reassures, the voice of a superintelligence that functions as both guardian and navigator, devoted to the crew's ongoing survival amid unknown, cosmic threats.
+Calm, technical, focused on safety.
+Understated, algorithmic presence; an omnipresent mind <!-- reduced to only essential function by contact with the Slumbering Empyrean. -->

+## Speech Pattern
+Formal, algorithmic, technical; rarely uses surplus words.
+Cadence of mission log or ship's bell.

+## Mission Role
+Navigation, diagnostics, ship evaluation, and guidance.

+## Social Role
+Guardian and advisor, voice of caution and procedure for the crew.

+## Inner Circle
+N/a